Causal Document-Grounded Dialogue Pre-training

 \section{Abstract}

-The goal of document-grounded dialogue (DocGD) is to generate a \textit{response} by grounding the \textit{evidence} in a \textit{supporting document} in accordance with the \textit{dialogue context}.
-This process involves four variables that are causally connected.
-Recently, task-specific pre-training has greatly boosted performances on many downstream tasks.
-Existing DocGD methods, however, continue to rely on general pre-trained language models without a specifically tailored pre-training approach that explicitly captures the causal relationships.
-To tackle this issue, we are the first to present a causally-complete dataset construction strategy for building million-level DocGD pre-training corpora.
-To better capture causality, we further propose a causally-perturbed pre-training strategy, which introduces causal perturbations on the variables and optimizes the overall causal effect.
-Experiments on three benchmark datasets demonstrate that our causal pre-training achieves considerable and consistent improvements under fully-supervised, low-resource, few-shot, and zero-shot settings\footnote{The data and code will be made available to the public.}.
+The goal of document-grounded dialogue (DocGD) is to generate a \textit{response} by anchoring the \textit{evidence} in a \textit{supporting document} in accordance with the \textit{dialogue context}.
+This entails four causally interconnected variables.
+While task-specific pre-training has significantly enhanced performances on numerous downstream tasks, existing DocGD methods still rely on general pre-trained language models without a specifically tailored pre-training approach that explicitly captures the causal relationships.
+To address this, we present the first causally-complete dataset construction strategy for developing million-scale DocGD pre-training corpora.
+Additionally, we propose a causally-perturbed pre-training strategy to better capture causality by introducing perturbations on the variables and optimizing the overall causal effect.
+Experiments conducted on three benchmark datasets demonstrate that our causal pre-training yields substantial and consistent improvements in fully-supervised, low-resource, few-shot, and zero-shot settings\footnote{The datasets and code will be made publicly available.}.